ai-fm/q-learning-notebook/README.md

   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>

-Otherwise find the notebook in the repository here.
+Otherwise you can find the notebook in the repository here.

 ### Credits